“Alpine-style lodge in remote southern Iceland where you can watch volcanoes explode, see the Northern Lights and eat like a (vi)king”

 Rangá is 96km east of Reykjavik on the Route 1, just past Hella.

 Fly into Keflavik International Airport (150km).

 From the Airport

 Bus and taxi transfers are available, bus routes are year-round although taxis are eye-wateringly expensive.
 Otherwise hire a car.

 We'd recommend hiring a car - see our car rental recommendations.
-Rangá is roughly 1 hour and 30 minutes from Reykjavik (road speeds are 90km/h at their fastest) or 2 hours from the airport.
+Rangá is roughly 90 minutes from Reykjavik (road speeds are 90km/h at their fastest) or two hours from the airport.
 It’s easy to find - once you’re on the Route 1, stay on it!
 Iceland’s roads are easy to negotiate as there are so few of them.
 Parking is provided at the hotel.

 - Keflavik International Airport 150.0 km KEV